Laboratory-software-Innovation/CompeteRAG/README.md

 ## Selenium Helper

 The repository also contains two version of selenium helper functions, for Firefox and Edge browsers.
-I prefer using the Firefox one, however, you are free to switch for your own too (e.g Chrome).
+I prefer using the Firefox one, however, you are free to switch it for your own too (e.g Chrome).
+Whichever one you pick, make sure you rename it to selenium_helper.py

 ## ChatGPT - API Key
 Next, dont forget to add the API key to the directory